Flights in Huancavelica

 the usual awkward folding of my sail, awkward because of the many small hands and feet in between,

 stowing it away in the backpack and farewell.
-In the hotel I sink on my

 Little later a violent thunderstorm with hail and snow lets forget that only two